New York City Marathon canceled because of coronavirus

 NEW YORK — The New York City Marathon scheduled for Nov.
-1 has been canceled because of the coronavirus pandemic.
+1 was canceled Wednesday because of the coronavirus pandemic.

 “While the marathon is an iconic and beloved event in our city, I applaud New York Road Runners for putting the health and safety of both spectators and runners first,” Mayor Bill de Blasio said in a statement.
 “We look forward to hosting the 50th running of the marathon in November of 2021.”